How Does Divorce Affect Taxes?Susan Letizia

 If you purchase healthcare coverage through the Health Insurance Marketplace, you may be able to take advantage of advanced payments of the premium tax credit for the tax year 2018.
 You can report your changes in circumstances to the Marketplace throughout the year.
 For instance, if you were divorced, your name changed, or your income and family size changed.
 Reporting these changes will help to ensure you get the proper type and amount of financial help.
 You can also avoid getting too much or too little tax credit.

 If you were divorced or legally separated from your spouse, but you were enrolled in the same qualified health plan, you and your spouse must allocate your policy amounts on each of your separate tax returns.
 This allows you to figure your premium tax credits and reconcile advance payments that may have been made on your behalf.

 Contact SCL Tax Services Serving You in and Near Bronx, New York for Tax Assistance

 If you are considering divorce, are recently separated or currently going through a divorce, you may have questions about your tax status and liabilities.
-Contact SCL’s tax experts, now helping clients in and near Bronx, Eastchester, Westchester, Mount Vernon, and Yonkers.
+Contact SCL’s tax experts, now helping clients in and near Bronx, Eastchester, Westchester, Mount Vernon, and Yonkers, NY.
 As Enrolled Agents, we can help clients throughout the country alleviate their IRS issues and minimize their tax burdens.